signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 interacting with at least 4 groups on a regular basis (work group, meetup group, NGO etc etc).

-Also "work" is not like a continuous 9 hours marathon.
+Also "work" is not like a continuous 9 hour marathon.
 Most of my work is some random hours distributed over multiple smaller spikes throughout the day. (because hey, the database backup takes a long time and a problem is a problem regardless of whether its a work problem